HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

  - Checked if n is p*q on factordb, got to know that n is prime
  - The totient function becomes (n-1) and The private exponent d is just the modular inverse of e modulo n-1: d ≡ e⁻¹ (mod n-1)
-- Computed  m=c^d mod n to recover plaintext by converting it to bytes and reading it
+- Compute  m=c^d mod n to recover plaintext by then converting it to bytes and reading it

 ### Flag:
 `v1t{f3rm4t_l1ttl3_duck}`